Copay-Africa/copay-server/api_docs.md

 **GET** `/users/me`

 **Description:** Get the authenticated user's profile information based on JWT token.
+Now includes all cooperatives the user belongs to with their rooms.

 **Response:**